frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 #### `skipInitialSpace`

-A Table Dialect descriptor `MAY` have the `skipInitialSpace` property that `MUST` be boolean with default value `false`.
+A `delimited` Table Dialect descriptor `MAY` have the `skipInitialSpace` property that `MUST` be boolean with default value `false`.
 This property specifies how to interpret whitespace which immediately follows a delimiter; if `false`, it means that whitespace immediately after a delimiter is treated as part of the following field.

 For example, this data file: